fholger/crysis_vrmod/README.md

 This mod is still very early in its development.
 It has working stereoscopic rendering with 6DOF headset tracking.
 There is currently no motion controller or roomscale support, so you'll have to play seated with a keyboard+mouse or gamepad.
-The mod currently requires SteamVR to run.
+The mod uses OpenXR and was successfully tested with the SteamVR and Oculus runtimes, but is expected to work with WMR, too.

 ## Installation